ucsd-cse8a-sp24/ucsd-cse8a-sp24.github.io/syllabus.md

 with associated interactive activities which should be completed before lecture.

 Lectures will involve problem solving with your classmates along with an opportunity to ask quesitons about the material.
-Participation is not required at problem-solving sections, but it is highly encouraged.

-It is very important that students watch all pre-lecture videos as this is the primary way to learn the CSE 12 material.
+It is very important that students watch all pre-lecture videos as this is the primary way to learn the CSE 8A material.

 **In-person lectures** will be led during the normally-scheduled lecture times in the normally-scheduled room, led by the instructor.
 These sessions will be